 From here, it is about a 6-minute walk to Nagamachi-Itchome Subway Station.
 Or continue your walk through the Nagamachi neighborhood.
 The Octopus Temple is a fun option.

 *Two points to keep in mind when walking Kawaramachi:

 1. Streets are narrow, so be careful when walking--especially when taking photos!

 2. Most warehouses that operate as businesses are closed Sundays, so visit a different time if you want to see the interiors or interact with staff.

 Still haven't got enough architecture and history on your Sendai trip?
 Then try visiting this downtown university campus filled with cultural properties!

 From Sendai Station, it is a 5-minute subway ride or 30 minute walk to Kawaramachi Station.

-Justin Velgus (ジャスティン ベルガス) is the Miyagi Prefecture Partner for Japan Travel and a longterm contributor since 2012 with a focus on the Tohoku region.
+Justin Velgus (ジャスティン ベルガス) is the Miyagi Prefecture expert for Japan Travel and a long-term contributor since 2012 with a focus on the Tohoku region.
 Justin has written extensively for JT, and other publications such as VisitMiyagi and Sake Today, amassing over 350 published articles...